 “It was specially intended for the royal priesthood.
 Many of this class have confessed that as the Lord’s finger it pointed out to them meanings in Old Testament types never before appreciated, leading them to see the true significance of the Scriptural declaration – ‘Present your bodies living sacrifices,’ ‘Fill up that which is behind of the afflictions of Christ,’ etc....
 The author rejoices that this is true...
 The understanding of the subjects herein set forth seems to have been heaven directed, ‘taught of God,’ at a time when the light was absolutely necessary to the full and clear presentation of the Plan of the Ages......
 The author has sought to prove every point and every application by the Word of the Lord, and has taught nothing of himself...
 The careful student will discern that, the applications of the types herein presented being correct, the entire Plan of the Ages is thereby corroborated – justification, sanctification and glorification first for the Church, and subsequently restitution for whoever will, of all the families of the earth.”

-Christ’s merit, as an imputable thing, is not now available in the Camp in the Kingdom, for the Household of Faith.
+He now teaches tentative justification in the Camp – a ‘harrow way” available there for his Consecrated Campers; and in his same Camp a “broad way” for the unconsecrated tentatively justified and others.
+Surely, all who have an elementary understanding of Tabernacle types, know that Christ’s merit, as an imputable thing, is available only during the Gospel Age and only in the Court, for the Household of Faith.
 Christ’s merit, as an imputable thing, is not now available in the Camp, nor will it be available in the Camp in the Kingdom.
 Actual justification will prevail in the Camp under the benevolent Kingdom arrangements for the sheep, enabling them to walk up the Highway of Holiness.
 Christ’s merit continues to apply only to the Household of Faith, and will so long as there is any part of this Household with us.
 That Servant corroborates this Truth in the May 15, 1911 Reprint 4819, as follows: